fromiscode/bytera.github.io/index.markdown

 layout: home
 title: Home
-permalink: /
 ---

 # Welcome

 Here you will find write-up for the CTFs that I have participated.
-Technical solutions and PoCs can be found [Github repositories](https://github.com/bytera).
+Technical solutions and PoCs can be found in my [Github repositories](https://github.com/bytera).